tibordp/supercomplex/README.md

  character type as the string being matched.

 Since `supercomplex` is target-agnostic, you have to provide your own code generator for the target language.
-See `examples/codegen_c.cpp` for an example code generator for C programming language.
-The example has the lexical description hardcoded - it generates a lexer accepting simple arithmetic expressions, but this can very simply be extended.
+See `examples/codegen_dfa_only.cpp` to see the capabilities of DFA generation and `examples/codegen_c.cpp` for a more substantial example - a lexer generator for C programming language.